bruceon/jsworkers/README.md

 	 .then(log)
 	 .catch(error);
 ```
-setOptions is not a necessity here, but it gives you the flexibility to change options on the fly, even change the options of using process/thread, the worker amount, the execution scripts of the worker, etc. The second parameter of setOptions supplys extra adaptability:
+Each method returns a Jsworkers instance for chaining purpose.
+Here, setOptions() is not a necessity, but it gives you the flexibility to change options on the fly, even change the options of whether using process or thread, the worker amount, the execution scripts of the worker, etc. The second parameter of setOptions supplys extra adaptability:
 <pre>
 jsworkers.setOptions({processPreferred: true}, <b>true</b>).map(square); // (*)
 jsworkers.map(cube); //(**)